thenoursehorse/risb/docs/tutorials/bilayer-hubbard.md

 lattice), $$\sigma$$ is a spin label, $$\alpha$$ is an orbital label,
 $$\langle i j \rangle$$ indicates nearest-neighbor bonds,
-$${\mathrm{H.c.}}$$ is Hermitian conjugate, and $$t_{\alpha}$$ is the probability amplitude to movean electron between nearest neighbor sites.
+$${\mathrm{H.c.}}$$ is Hermitian conjugate, and $$t_{\alpha}$$ is the probability amplitude to move an electron between nearest neighbor sites.

 For the bilayer Hubbard model the two orbitals have the dispersion relation